How did you first learn to do math?

 Ebooks can be a divisive topic at dinner parties, and a misplaced word can easily spring a long-winded sermon by bibliophiles on the tactile advantages of print books.

-Fortunately, there’s no such schism about how profitable they can be, nor how much they’ve helped authors forge their own financially lucrative paths outside of the big publishing world.
+Fortunately, there’s no such schism about how profitable ebooks can be, nor how much they’ve helped authors forge their own financially lucrative paths outside of the big publishing world.

 Before we go any further, I should clarify that ebooks can come in any size -- from a short five pages to a full-fledged textbook -- and are as fantastic as premium digital products as they are as lead magnets.